 Hanezeki is also sometimes wrongly called itazeki from confusion with the first character.

-Note: elsewhere, hanezeki may be referred to by the terms, haneseki, or hane seki.
+Note: elsewhere, hanezeki may be referred to by the terms, haneseki, or hane seki, without vocalization.